 © Copyright 2021 by Maureen Moynihan

-Photo by Andrea Piacquadio
+Photo by Andrea Piacquadio at Pexels.

-It was a somber tale about a deceased parakeet who returns from the dead to sing songs and march on the head of its 8 year-old mother.
-The protagonist, Happy Bird, was named after my pet who was killed by flying into the dining room window.
+It was a somber tale about a deceased parakeet who returns from the dead to sing songs and march on the head of its 8-year-old mother.
+The protagonist, Happy Bird, was named after my pet, who died when he flew into the dining room window.
 Splat.
-We were eating dinner at the time, roasted chicken specifically.
-My siblings claimed the act was suicide but I did not accept their garbarge.
-Happy Bird was perhaps the world’s only self actualized parakeet and more content than a Budist monk.
+We were eating dinner at the time.
+Roasted chicken, specifically.
+My siblings claimed it was an act of suicide but I did not accept their balony.
+Happy Bird was as self-actualized as a parakeet could be and would chant longer than a Buddhist monk.
 How I loved that bird.
 I’d spend hours grooming his smooth, turquoise feathers and didn’t even mind when he pooped on my shoulder.
 Or head.

 “Why isn’t Jesus ever smiling?